 Tips for Taking Photos in La Jolla

-Be extra vigilant when walking on to the rocky areas near the beach as I can’t tell you how many times I’ve almost slipped holding camera gear or chasing kids around.
+Be extra vigilant when walking onto the rocky areas near the beach, as I can’t tell you how many times I’ve almost slipped holding camera gear or chasing kids around.

 If you’d like to take photos of our cute marine mammals, see my guide to visiting the La Jolla seals and sea lions.

-It is also particularly fantastic to use Ellen Browning Scripps Park as a base to walk south to the Children’s Pool or north to the sea caves depending on how you feel.
+It is also particularly fantastic to use Ellen Browning Scripps Park as a base to walk south to the Children’s Pool or north to the sea caves, depending on how you feel.

 Where do you like to take photographs in La Jolla?